 This is a really cool Buddhist temple located in the heart of Nha Trang.
 The original temple dates back to 1886.
 However, it was destroyed by a cyclone and was later relocated to its current location at the base of Trại Thủy Mountain in 1900.
 From the entrance you can peek inside the temple, but also make sure to venture up the hill where you’ll find a giant reclining Buddha, a picturesque pagoda, a fascinating cemetery and then finally a giant white Buddha, which is located at the very top.

 This place is well worth a visit for the bird’s eye view of Nha Trang.
 And if you’re hungry definitely grab bowl of veggie pho or bun bo hue (Vietnamese noodle soups) at the vegetarian Buddhist restaurant located at the entrance of the complex.
 So cheap and so good!
+(For a full guide on vegetarian restaurants in Nha Trang, read my full post here.)

 These are just a few of the things I did in Nha Trang but there are so many things to do that I just didn’t get around to.
 Here are a few things I wish I would have done.